RuilianZ/ds2_hw1/ds2_hw1.md

     ## [1] 21149.18

 **Potential Disadvantage:**
+\* The model contains too many predictors, which is hard for interpretation.
-\* As seen above, there are correlations among predictors, which may lead to: 1. higher variance / RMSE 2. less prediction accuracy 3. difficulty for interpretation
+\* As seen above, there are correlations among predictors, which may lead to: 1. higher variance and RMSE 2. less prediction accuracy 3. difficulty for interpretation
 \* Due to the nature of its modeling method, Least Squares is sensitive to outliers.